-- 114. Further, each of the Plaintiffs and Group Members acquired from DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants cosmetic surgery services: - a. for achieving the result of enhancing rather than diminishing their body's appearance (the Cosmetic Surgical Result); - b. made known by implication to the Defendants that they were acquiring the services to achieve that result.
+- 114. The implications were made to Wong in his capacity as servant and/or agent of DCSS, or alternatively Lanzer.
+Further, each of the Plaintiffs and Group Members acquired from DCSS, Lanzer, and/or the Other Cosmetic Doctor Defendants cosmetic surgery services: - a. for achieving the result of enhancing rather than diminishing their body's appearance (the Cosmetic Surgical Result); - b. made known by implication to the Defendant Lanzer, the Other Cosmetic Doctor

+Defendants and/or Wong that they were acquiring the services to achieve that result.